Superfluidity as sequence of an ordering of zero-point oscillations: The Introduction

-The atoms in liquid helium-4 are electrically neutral, they have no dipole moments and do not form molecules.
-Yet some electromagnetic mechanism should be responsible for phase transformations of liquid helium (as well as in other condensed substance where phase transformations are related with changes of energy of the same scale).
+The atoms in liquid helium-4 are electrically neutral, as they have no dipole moments and do not form molecules.
+Yet some electromagnetic mechanism should be responsible for phase transformations of liquid helium (as well as in other condensed substance where phase transformations are related to the changes of energy of the same scale).

-F.London was showing yet in the 30's of last century \cite{London}, that there is an interaction between the atoms in the ground state, which has a quantum nature.
+F. London has demonstrated already in the 1930's \cite{FLondon}, that there is an interaction between the atoms in the ground state, which has a quantum nature.
 It can be considered as a kind of the Van-der-Waals interaction.
-Atoms in their ground state (T = 0) perform zero-point oscillations.
-F.London was considering vibrating atoms as three-dimensional oscillating dipoles which are connected to each other by the electromagnetic interaction.
-He called this interaction of atoms in the ground state as the dispersion interaction.
+Atomic shells in s-state perform zero-point oscillations.
+F.London was considering vibrating atomic shells as three-dimensional oscillating dipoles which are connected to each other by the electromagnetic interaction.
+He called this interaction of atoms in the ground state the dispersion interaction.